 At the end of summer take the outer bark from an English Oak (Quercus robur), that is over 30 years of age, and has a trunk diameter of greater than 30cm.

-The bark is put inside the skull of a domestic animal, in the place of where the brain would have been.
+The bark is put inside the skull of a domestic animal, in the place where the brain would have been.

-The domestic animal could be a cow, sheep, goat, pig, or a horse.
+The domestic animal could be a cow, sheep, goat, pig, or horse.
 Break up the oak bark into small crumbs and stuff it into the cranial cavity.

 The skull is then placed in a wooden barrel or pit water topped with plant material, and water.
-It should be in a location that will receive a run of water of the next six months.
+It should be in a location that will receive a run of water over the next six months.

 In Spring at the end of April and beginning of May, scrap the transformed Oak Bark from the skull, splitting the skull is necessary.